DocPaintfull/csslab-web-content/README.md

 This is the Banner which is on top of a few sites, especially the home site.

 * [Home](https://github.com/DocPaintfull/csslab-web-content/blob/master/data/home.json)
-This is the content of the standard website.
+This is the content of the main page.

 * [Employees](https://github.com/DocPaintfull/csslab-web-content/tree/master/data/employees)
 This folder contains all employee files.
 Inside these it is possible to change the description and publications.
 Here you can also find the pictures of the employees.